 - The tool must be idempotent.
 Running the tool more than once with the same inputs should always produce the same outputs.
 You should assume the tool will be run more than once due to retries.
 The tool can never overwrite the inputs!
 And it should always overwrite the outputs!
 None of this

 - The tool should be as dumb as possible.
 It should never try to massage invalid inputs to make them work.

 - The tool must always exit.
-It should not be a daemon.
 I once worked with a third-party tool which said “Press any key to exit” at the end.
 Please don’t do that.

 - The tool should not be aware of any other running processes or frameworks.
 It’s up to the Render Farm Management Software to manage dependencies between processes.
 Wrapping a third-party command line tool (or several) into a single process is okay.
 Spawning threads is also okay.

 - Avoid data collisions.
 The tools are arranged into DAG pipelines in the Render Farm Management Software.
 The DAGs themselves are usually parameterized so that different instances of the same DAG can run in parallel.
 It’s important that data in one DAG instance is completely isolated from data in another DAG instance.
 All you have to do is put the data for each DAG instance into a separate folder.
 Also, you should prevent a DAG instance with the same parameters from being created twice.

 - Avoid data corruption.
 What if you have a batch process which somehow touches data in all of the DAG instance folders?
 In that case, you must stop all running DAG instances, run the batch process, and then restart the DAG instances again.
 Think of it as a crosswalk.
 The DAG instances are the cars and the batch process is the pedestrian wishing to cross the street.
 Bad things will happen if the pedestrian doesn’t wait for the cars to stop.